EMHASS Development

 • Compile emhass by pressing control+shift+p > Tasks: Run Task > EMHASS Install.
 This has been set up in the tasks.json file. - Before run & debug, re-run EMHASS Install task every time a change has been made to emhass.

-• You can run all the unitests by heading to the Testing tab on the left hand side.
+Lastly, you can run all the unittests by heading to the Testing tab on the left hand side.
+This is recommended before creating a pull request.

 Method 3 - Docker Virtual Environment

-docker build -t emhass/docker --build-arg build_version=addon-local .
+docker build -t emhass/test .

 Note: